d3QUone/shoeboxed_evernote_extract/README.md

-Python script to extract all Receipts from "Shoeboxed" to "Evernote"
+Python script to extract all Receipts <br>from "Shoeboxed" to "Evernote"
 ==========================

 Here is a basic guide to complete job using this script.